 Ang transplanted to San Francisco at the age of 19 where he attended the culinary program at City College of San Francisco.
 Once he graduated, he landed an internship at the Copenhagen Bakery in Burlingame and shortly after, found himself working at Gary Danko.
 Francis was lucky enough to be trained under Gary Danko himself and forged his career path even further.

 Francis became the Executive Pastry Chef of the acclaimed Fifth Floor Restaurant where he received numerous accolades, including being named Food and Wine magazine's "People's Best Pastry Chef" for the West Coast, as well as, being nominated for Zagat's "30 Under 30" in San Francisco.
 He then became the Executive sous chef and Pastry Chef for Dirty Habit where he worked closely with Chef David Bazirgan.
 David collaborated closely with Ang where he then honed in on the vast dimensions of savory cuisine.

 Cochon, Napa Valley, 2016

-In January 2016, Francis and Dian, set off on a culinary pilgrimage and spent 6 months traveling the different provinces of the Philippines in order to have a more in depth cultural experience and learn authentic techniques of the cuisine.
-Together, Francis, Dian and fellow visionary Danica established Pinoy Heritage with a mission to exhibit the evolution of Filipino flavors through a California lens of local produce.
-Ultimately, Ang strives to fuel the Filipino food culture and introduce the world to an approachable and adventurous culinary experience with a nod to tradition.
+A few short years later, Francis, Dian and Danica set off on a culinary pilgrimage, spending six months traveling the different provinces of the Philippines to gain a deeper appreciation for the authentic techniques and ingredients of the various regional cuisines.
+Upon their return, Pinoy Heritage was established with a mission to exhibit the evolution and diversity of Filipino flavors -- all through the lens of local California produce.
+Ultimately, Pinoy Heritage strives to fuel Filipino food culture, introducing the world to an approachable and adventurous culinary experience, with firm roots in the traditions of the homeland.